 XV.
-"IT'S IN THERE SOMEWHERE."
+THE REIMBURSEMENT ALTERNATIVE.
 In Schmidt v.
 Huppman, 73 Tex.
 112, 11 S.W.
-175 (1889), a spouse owning a mercantile business at the time of marriage lost the separate identity of his date-of-marriage inventory to commingling.
+175 (1889), a spouse owning a mercantile business at the time of marriage lost the separate identity of his date-of-marriage inventory due to commingling.
 The trial court awarded the spouse monetary reimbursement for the amount of the inventory on that date, thus leaving only the growth in inventory (representing profit) as a community asset.
 The Supreme Court affirmed.
 Although the trial court in Schmidt awarded reimbursement, the case could be viewed as a mutation case.
 The Supreme Court said: